ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Administrator's Manual 1.md

 Altibase also provides a load-balancing feature.
 In the replicated Altibase database environment, user transactions can be divided into two or more groups.
 Each group of transactions is executed on a corresponding server, and changes on one server are reflected on the other servers automatically.
 In this way, data consistency between the servers is ensured.

-#### Altibase Sharding

-Altibase introduces sharding technology  to Altibase, which improves storage capacity and throughput timely, enability distributed processing of large databases.

-Altibase Sharding can use both client-side and server-side sharding.
-In particular, client-side sharding can be applied by replacing only shard-specific libraries without modifying existing applications or SQL.

-In addition, Altibase supports server-side sharding, allowing users to choose client-side sharding to improve application performance, or server-side sharding for compatibility.

-Please refer to the "*Altibase Sharding Guide*" for more detailed information.

 #### Client-Server Protocol

 When running Altibase in a client-server architecture, a user can select and use a client-server protocol suitable for the configuration of the application system.
 The communication protocols that Altibase supports are TCP/IP, IPC, IPCDA and Unix domain socket.